 3.2.2 COST SHARING FOR PROJECTS FUNDED THROUGH BICCS COMPETITIVE

-TransLink will fund up to 75% for Class 1 facilities on MBN or within Urban Centres.
-Table 3B summarizes the cost sharing distribution.
+TransLink will fund up to 75% for Comfortable for Most facilities on MBN or within Urban Centres.
+Please refer to Appendix B that outlines Comfortable for Most facilities.
 For more details on Program Eligibility see Section 4.0.